Abrams v. United States

 Abrams v.
-United States, 250 U.S. 616 (1919), was a decision by the Supreme Court of the United States upholding the criminal arrests of several defendants under the Sedition Act of 1918, which was an amendment to the Espionage Act of 1917.
-The law made it a criminal offense to criticize the production of war materiel with intent to hinder the progress of American military efforts.
+United States, 250 U.S. 616 (1919), was a decision by the Supreme Court of the United States upholding the criminal arrests of several anarchists under the Sedition Act of 1918, accused of inciting discontent by circulating leaflets criticizing the United States' participation in World War I.

 The defendants had been arrested in 1919 for printing and distributing anti-war leaflets in New York City.
 After their conviction under the Sedition Act, they appealed on free speech grounds.
 The Supreme Court upheld the convictions under the clear and present danger standard, which allowed the suppression of certain types of speech in the public interest.

 The ruling is best known for its dissent by Justice Oliver Wendell Holmes, which led to a gradual liberalization of the Supreme Court's First Amendment jurisprudence.
 The clear and present danger standard, used in this ruling to uphold the criminal convictions, fell out of favor and the Supreme Court largely overturned it in 1969.

 Background

 On August 23, 1918, Hyman Rosansky was arrested after throwing flyers out of a fourth-floor window of a hat factory in Lower Manhattan.
 Rosansky had received the flyers at an anarchist meeting the previous day.
 There were two separate leaflets: one in English and signed "Revolutionists" that denounced the sending of American troops to intervene in the Russian Civil War, and a second in Yiddish that favored the communist side in the Russian Revolution and denounced the American production of weapons to be used against the communists.
 Jacob Abrams, whose name was eventually used in the Supreme Court ruling, had printed the leaflets in his basement workshop.
 Relying on information provided by Rosansky, police soon arrested Abrams, Mollie Steimer, and four other activists.
-All including Rosansky had emigrated to the United States from Russia and supported the communists in their efforts to depose the incumbent czarist regime.
+All, including Rosansky, had emigrated to the United States from Russia and supported the communists in their efforts to depose the incumbent House of Romanov.

-The defendants were charged under the Sedition Act of 1918 for inciting resistance to American military actions and urging curtailment of production of essential war materiel.
+The defendants were charged under the Sedition Act of 1918 which was an amendment to the Espionage Act of 1917 that made it a criminal offense to criticize the production of war materiel with intent to hinder the progress of American military efforts.
 They were also charged for conspiring with Germany, which was an opponent of both the United States and Russia at the time.
 One defendant–Jacob Schwartz– died while in jail from the Spanish Flu, while another– Gabriel Porter–was acquitted.
 The five remaining defendants were convicted in criminal court and received various sentences ranging from three to twenty years in prison; some were also condemned to deportation to their native Russia after the completion of their prison sentences.
 The defendants attempted a free speech argument and claimed that the Sedition Act conflicted with the free speech protections of the First Amendment to the U.S. Constitution, but the trial court rejected this argument.
 All five appealed their convictions to the United States Supreme Court with a focus on the First Amendment argument.